(The article was updated on December 7, 2020.)

 The PSA has audited Equinor DPN’s internal follow up over a number of years, and this year’s exercise has concentrated on the company’s follow-up in UPN and FLX.

-The purpose of the audit was to check that Equinor’s follow-up of its management system for health, safety and the environment (HSE) is in accordance with company and government requirements.
+The objective of the audit was to check that Equinor’s follow-up of its management system for health, safety and the environment (HSE) is in accordance with company and government requirements.

 It also checked that this follow-up contributed to preventing major accidents and to ensuring continuous improvement of the level of HSE in the company.